finesome/dotmocracy-frontend/README.md

 # dotmocracy-frontend
-Front-end part of Software Engineering project
+Frontend for Software Engineering project
 ## How to setup
 **Install nodejs v9.4.0 and npm v5.6.0**